RKOpTris/pathfinder/pathfinder-part-ii.md

 To make the algorithm a bit more discerning we can introduce the idea of a penalty that is imposed on a waypoint when it has been visited.
 To do this, all waypoints are assigned a probability that they will be selected as the next waypoint.
-This starts as 1 in all cases, and so from
+In statistical fields, this is known as weighting.
+In this example, each waypoint starts with a penalty of 1 in all cases, and so from
 ![A](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;A "A")
 if connected points
 ![B](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;B "B")